 5. Make it regular

 We can’t stress enough here that consistency is key.
 By making ongoing feedback programs the new norm in your company, you help to create that feedback culture that we mentioned in our second point.
-And by carrying out these efforts on a regular schedule, you help to ensure that everyone in the company knows what to expect and went to expect it instead of springing an unwelcome surprise on them.
+And by carrying out these efforts on a regular schedule, you help to ensure that everyone in the company knows what to expect and want to expect it instead of springing an unwelcome surprise on them.

 As if that wasn’t enough, making feedback programs more regular can help people to overcome their weaknesses much more quickly instead of leaving them to make the same mistakes for months or even years on end.
 And as we explained in the last point, if you make your feedback programs a regular occurrence, you can track improvements across the intervening period.